aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

     app.UseAuthorization();

-    //the framework implicitly dispaches the endpoint here.
+    //the framework implicitly dispatches the endpoint here.
 }
 ```